 Riemer's Denmark depends on senior midfield leadership and enough intelligence around the press.
 The structure only works if the core players help connect the defensive jump to the attacking phase rather than treating them as separate parts of the match.

-That is why the project still looks tactically serious even after the qualification setback.
 The core idea is visible.
 The issue is that the final results did not move with the same speed.

 Riemer is still a coach worth watching because the Danish project has a clear stylistic direction and official federation backing.
 The team is simply outside the current 2026 field, which changes how the page has to be read.